sam9032/deej/README.md

+# Custom version of deej

+I build an audio controller with 4 rotary encoders, build in buttons and 1 potentiometer slider.
+All connected to an arduino nano.

+Using the original code from the deej project and the code from this rotary encoder builds https://github.com/SNR-Tech-Bytes/deej_encoder and https://github.com/numanair/deej_encoder i build my own version.

+**Work in progress**

 # deej

 deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
 It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.